sabarnett/TimeWasters/README.md

 * WordCraft
 * Snake

-Minesweeper and WordCraft were created by Paul Hudson in his Hacking With Swift live-streams.
-I have 'messed' with themto extend the games.
+Minesweeper and WordCraft were created by [Paul Hudson in his Hacking with Swift+ live streams]( https://www.hackingwithswift.com/plus ).
+I have 'messed' with them to extend the games.
 Snake is mine.

 More will be added at some point.
 This is just a starter project.